WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 In this example:

-1. A local context with an initial `counter` of `0` is defined using the `data-wp-context` directive.
+1. A local context with an initial `counter` value of `0` is defined using the `data-wp-context` directive.
 2. The counter is displayed using `data-wp-text="context.counter"`, which reads from the local context.
-3. The increment button uses `data-wp-on--click="actions.increment"` to trigger the increment action.
+3. The increment button uses `data-wp-on-async--click="actions.increment"` to trigger the increment action.
 4. In JavaScript, the `getContext` function is used to access and modify the local context for each block instance.

 A user will be able to add multiple instances of this block to a page, and each will maintain its own independent counter.
 Clicking the "Increment" button on one block will only affect that specific block's count and not the others.

 ## Derived state

-Derived state is a computed value based on other parts of the global state or local context.
+**Derived state** in the Interactivity API refers to a value that is computed from other parts of the global state or local context.
 It's calculated on demand rather than stored.
+It ensures consistency and reduces redundancies, while enhancing [the declarative nature of your code](./the-reactive-and-declarative-mindset.md).

-Derived state is a fundamental concept in state management, not unique to the Interactivity API.
-It's also used in other popular state management systems like Redux (where it's called "Selectors") or Preact Signals (where it's known as "computed" values).
+_Derived state is a fundamental concept in modern state management, not unique to the Interactivity API.
+It's also used in other popular state management systems like Redux, where it's called `selectors`, or Preact Signals, where it's known as `computed` values._

-At its core, derived state addresses a common challenge in application development: maintaining consistency and reducing redundancy in your data.

 Here's why derived state is important:

 1. **Single source of truth:** Derived state encourages you to store only the essential, raw data in your state.
 Any values that can be calculated from this core data become derived state.
-This approach reduces the risk of inconsistencies in your application.
+This approach reduces the risk of inconsistencies in your interactive blocks.

 2. **Automatic updates:** When you use derived state, values are recalculated automatically whenever the underlying data changes.
-This ensures that all parts of your application always have access to the most up-to-date information without manual intervention.
+This ensures that all parts of your interactive blocks always have access to the most up-to-date information without manual intervention.

 3. **Simplified state management:** By computing values on-demand rather than storing and updating them manually, you reduce the complexity of your state management logic.
 This leads to cleaner, more maintainable code.

-4. **Improved performance:** In many cases, derived state can be optimized to recalculate only when necessary, potentially improving your application's performance.
+4. **Improved performance:** In many cases, derived state can be optimized to recalculate only when necessary, potentially improving your interactive blocks' performance.

 5. **Easier debugging:** With derived state, it's clearer where data originates and how it's transformed.
-This can make it easier to track down issues in your application.
+This can make it easier to track down issues in your interactive blocks.

-In essence, derived state allows you to express relationships between different pieces of data in your application declaratively.
-Instead of imperatively updating related values whenever something changes, you define how these values should be computed based on your raw state.
+In essence, derived state allows you to express relationships between different pieces of data in your blocks declaratively, instead of imperatively updating related values whenever something changes.

 You should use derived state:

 -   When a part of your global state or local context can be computed from other state values.
 -   To avoid redundant data that needs to be manually kept in sync.
--   To ensure consistency across your application by automatically updating derived values.
+-   To ensure consistency across your interactive blocks by automatically updating derived values.
 -   To simplify your actions by removing the need to update multiple related state properties.

 ### Working with derived state

 -   **Initializing the derived state**

-    Typically, the derived state should be initialized on the server using the `wp_interactivity_state` function in the exact same way as the global state:
+    Typically, the derived state should be initialized on the server using the `wp_interactivity_state` function in the exact same way as the global state.

+    -   When the initial value is known and static, it can be defined directly:

         ```php
-    // Populates both the initial global and derived state values.
-    wp_interactivity_state( 'myPlugin', array(
+        wp_interactivity_state( 'myCounterPlugin', array(
           'counter' => 1, // This is global state.
           'double'  => 2, // This is derived state.
         ));
         ```

-    In this way, the initial derived state values will be used during the rendering of the page in PHP, and the HTML can be populated with the correct values.

-    This same mechanism applies even when the derived state property depends on the local context.
+    -   Or it can be defined by doing the necessary computations on the server:

         ```php
+        $counter = 1;
+        $double  = $counter * 2;

+        wp_interactivity_state( 'myCounterPlugin', array(
+          'counter' => $counter, // This is global state.
+          'double'  => $double,  // This is derived state.
+        ));
+        ```

+    Regardless of the approach, the initial derived state values will be used during the rendering of the page in PHP, and the HTML can be populated with the correct values.
+Please refer to this [guide about server-side rendering](./server-side-rendering.md) for more information about how directives are processed on the server.

+    The same mechanism applies even when the derived state property depends on the local context.

+    ```php
     <?php
+    $counter = 1;

     $context = array(
-      'counter' => 1 // This is local context.
+      'counter' => $counter, // This is local context.
     );
-    wp_interactivity_state( 'myPlugin', array(
+    wp_interactivity_state( 'myCounterPlugin', array(
-      'double' => 2, // This is derived state.
+      'double' => $counter * 2, // This is derived state.
     ));
     ?>

+    <div
+      data-wp-interactive="myCounterPlugin"
-    <div <?php echo wp_interactivity_data_wp_context( $context ); ?>>
+      <?php echo wp_interactivity_data_wp_context( $context ); ?>
+    >
       <div>
         Counter: <span data-wp-text="context.counter"></span>
       </div>